 Connecting the two substations with a new 14-mile, lower voltage transmission line to improve reliability and transmit wind power to the Southwest Powerlink.

 Linking ECO Substation with the Existing Southwest Powerlink

-Connecting to the Southwest Powerlink will facilitate the transmission of renewable energy to SDG&E customers and provide a steady flow of reliable power to the local area.
+Connecting to the Southwest Powerlink facilitates the transmission of renewable energy to SDG&E customers and provides a steady flow of reliable power to the local area.

 Contact SDG&E's Public Affairs Department for more information.